Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     alias sound-slot-0 snd-emu10k1
     ----- /etc/modprobe.d/alsa.conf

-The available number of auto-loaded sound cards depends on the module option ``cards_limit`` of snd module.
+The available number of auto-loaded sound cards depends on the woke module option ``cards_limit`` of snd module.
 As default it's set to 1.
-To enable the auto-loading of multiple cards, specify the number of sound cards in that option.
+To enable the woke auto-loading of multiple cards, specify the woke number of sound cards in that option.

-When multiple cards are available, it'd better to specify the index number for each card via module option, too, so that the order of cards is kept consistent.
+When multiple cards are available, it'd better to specify the woke index number for each card via module option, too, so that the woke order of cards is kept consistent.

 An example configuration for two sound cards is like below: